Last updated: Aug. 25, 2019. If something is not listed below, we default to AP Style. Please use this dictionary: merriam-webster.com.

 Call us old-fashioned, but we do not use this word for a female dog (except in direct quotes).

-We now capitalize all formal breed names.
-However, generic uses of “hound,” “terrier,” “retriever,” “setter,” “pit bull” and the like are lowercase (unless it looks weird to the editor in the context of a specific post).
+Capitalize all formal breed names.
+However, generic uses of “hound,” “terrier,” “retriever,” “setter,” “pit bull” and the like are lowercase (unless it looks strange in the context of a specific post).

 |Formal Name||Generic Use|

 Note that “pit bull” (lowercase) is not actually a breed name.
 To quote Wikipedia: “Pit bull is the common name for a type of dog.
 Formal breeds often considered to be of the pit bull type include the American Pit Bull Terrier, American Staffordshire Terrier, American Bully and Staffordshire Bull Terrier.”

 Capitalize the first word after a colon if that clause would be a complete sentence on its own.

 - The bears in the forest agree: Tourists suck.